PSYONIC Ability Hand

 PSYONIC has released Ability Hand separately for robotics researchers worldwide.
 5

-• Open API: Full system integration possible
+• Open API: Full system integration possible (BLE, I2C, UART, RS485 communication protocols)

 • Fast Speed: 200ms closure time

-• Multi-Touch: Suitable for tactile feedback research
+• Multi-Touch: 30 touch sensor values streaming, suitable for tactile feedback research

 • Durability: Suitable for repeated testing in research environments